The History of Ocean Way

 Putnam’s custom console from Western 1, bought by Sides’ for his Ocean Way garage studio

-Sides’ recording business needed a proper console.
-A serendipitous moment arrived when he heard Putnam’s business manager needed to clear space.
-Allen jumped on the opportunity, making an audacious proposal for a trailer stuffed with United/Western’s retired equipment.
-For $6,000 he carted off a trove: Fairchild limiters, Universal Audio limiters, McIntosh power amps, an array of tube microphones and Putnam’s original Studio 1 console from Western.
+He made an audacious offer and carted off a trove: Fairchild limiters, Universal Audio limiters, McIntosh power amps, an array of tube microphones and Putnam’s original Studio 1 console from Western.
 Within hours, he’d sold select items from the haul to cover his check.
-Allen said of it, “One man’s junk is another man’s treasure… It was enough equipment to completely fill my garage studio.
+As Allen said: “One man’s junk is another man’s treasure… It was enough equipment to completely fill my garage studio.
 And it led to a life-changing meeting with Bill Putnam.”

 When Putnam returned from a business trip, he was shocked to hear of the deal Sides made for himself.
 He insisted the two should meet.
 The mood in Putnam’s office quickly shifted from tension to laughter as the details unfolded over the young man’s victory.
 Bill was impressed enough to propose a partnership in surplus audio sales and studio liquidation, while each ran their own recording studios.
-Their relationship developed into a lasting friendship rooted in their shared obsession with recorded sound and the equipment—both meticulous listeners, both inventors, and both practical businessmen.
-The meeting marked the beginning of an alliance that would ultimately link two generations of recording history.

 Allen Goes to Hollywood